 He was well known for his industry as well as his frugal lifestyle.
 Although he lived modestly, Mr. Lauzier regularly traveled abroad including many trips to France to visit friends and family.

 Mr. Lauzier hosted an early morning coffee group at his home on Dodson Road.
 His friends and neighbors often joked about the accuracy of his daily weather forecasts as well as his frugal lifestyle.

 Paul supported a number of religious, educational and charitable causes during his life.
 He was a devout catholic and gave many generous donations to churches and catholic schools.
 He also funded the construction of a school in Bangladesh.

 Although he loved to visit, Mr. Lauzier was a private person.
 He lived alone and never married, but he loved to dance with the ladies.
 He acquired great wealth but lived a simple lifestyle.
 He never went beyond high school, but he was dedicated to higher education.

-Mr. Lauzier lost his battle with prostate cancer in October 1995.
-He supported a number of religious, educational and charitable causes during his life.
-Mr. Lauzier created an estate plan designed to continue his legacy of charitable giving.
-Half of the net income from the assets of his estate is distributed through the Paul Lauzier Scholarship Foundation for college scholarships to Grant County students.
+Mr. Lauzier bravely battled prostate cancer twice, but eventually succumbed to the disease in October 1995.
+He created an estate plan designed to continue his legacy of charitable giving.
+Half of the net income from the assets of his estate are distributed through the Paul Lauzier Scholarship Foundation for college scholarships to Grant County students.
 The other half of the net income is distributed through the Paul Lauzier Charitable Foundation in the form of grants for community development, youth programs, public health and safety, education and agriculture.